teracow/googliser/README.md

 ---
 **Work-in-Progress:**

-- (2016-06-08) - Gallery titling and background.
+- (2016-06-08) - Progress display during gallery creation.

 ---
 **To-Do List:**

+- Create temp dir with PID so that multiple copies of googliser can be run.
 - Check if target directory already has .list file present.
 Prompt to remove or overwrite?
 - Move debug file into target directory?
 - Increase results_max to 800 ~ 1200?
 Need to get next results page.
-- Add search phrase as thumbnail gallery title?